-Q. Why the thickness of the atmosphere is maximum at equator?
+Q. Which of the following factors explain why the thickness of the atmosphere is maximum at the equator?

-- High insolation and strong convection currents occur in troposphere over the Equator
+- High insolation and strong convection currents occur in the troposphere over the Equator

 - Air is less dense at Equator